google/floodlight-audit/README.md

 # Conversion Audit Tool

-The Conversion Audit tool is a chrome extension that crawls a website and generates a conversion tag report by monitoring network traffic from the page.
+The Conversion Tag Audit Tool is a chrome extension that crawls a website and generates a gTag (and Google Analytics, Google Ads and Floodlight event tags) report by monitoring network traffic from the page.

-In this document, we will be outlining the installation, base functionality, features and way to use the conversion audit tool that may come up in most use cases.
+In this document, we will be outlining the installation, base functionality, features and way to use the Conversion Tag Audit Tool that may come up in most use cases.

-This is not an officially supported Google product.
+The Conversion Tag Audit Tool is not an officially supported Google product.

 ## License